-There are no pests or diseases of concern though Scilla grows weakly in hot climates.
+No pests or diseases are of concern though Scilla grows weakly in hot climates.
 It is at its best in regions with pronounced winters and mild summers.

 Ways to Use Scilla

-The petit nature of Scilla lends itself to a variety of uses, including container gardens and rock gardens.
+The petit nature of Scilla lends itself to various uses, including container and rock gardens.
 Perhaps its best use, however, is to encourage it to naturalize in a meadow-like planting or the understory of a woodland garden.
 The dwarf varieties are small enough to be naturalized in a lawn, adding flecks of blue amid the blades of grass.